hossamt93/logger-mongodb/README.md

 ## `Note`

- - `mongodb_logger` uses currently mongodb 2.2.33 so `dbUrl` should be `mongodb://mongodb0.example.com:27017/dbName`
+ - `logger-mongodb` uses currently mongodb 2.2.33 so `dbUrl` should be `mongodb://mongodb0.example.com:27017/dbName`

  ## Change log
-You can take a look at the change log [here](https://github.com/hossamt93/mongodb_logger/blob/master/CHANGELOG.md)
+You can take a look at the change log [here](https://github.com/hossamt93/logger-mongodb/blob/master/CHANGELOG.md)